Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Experiments

 \subsection{Online Experiments}

-We conduct extensive A/B tests on the Kuaishou industrial platform.
-The primary online test is deployed for a continuous period of five days, involving 5\% of the overall traffic, ensuring both statistical reliability and real-world representativeness.
+We conduct extensive A/B tests on the Kuaishou industrial platform to evaluate the real-world effectiveness of \methodname.
+The primary online test is deployed for a continuous period of five days, involving 5\% of the overall traffic, which ensures a stable and large-scale evaluation setting.
+The online baseline is NAR4Rec~\cite{ren2024non}, a strong non-autoregressive generative reranking model deployed in the production system.